 What to look for when shopping for a new CVIS

-A fully integrated cardiovascular department with a CVIS enables staff to remain in one area and have complete visibility of patient’s prior history along with current procedural data/imaging.
-Most of the market available solutions have structured reporting modules that have been optimized to improve cardiologists’ reporting workflow with reduced steps of data entry and conventional dictations.
-Structured templates for echo, pediatrics, peripheral vascular, cath lab and several others are offered by many solutions in the market, and this has truly became a standard practice for increased performance.
+A fully integrated cardiovascular department with a CVIS enables staff to remain in one area and have complete visibility of a patient’s prior history along with current procedural data/imaging.
+Most of the market-available solutions have structured reporting modules that have been optimized to improve cardiologists’ reporting workflow with reduced steps of data entry and conventional dictations.
+Structured templates for echo, pediatrics, peripheral vascular, cath lab and several others are offered by many solutions in the market, and this has truly become a standard practice for increased performance.

 Streamlined Patient Care

 How do you streamline patient care without jeopardizing quality?
-All gaps in the patient’s health record need to be addressed and patient information has to be accurate and up-to-date.
-If patient’s health information is stored in various repositories within a single organization, and among several non-affiliated healthcare providers, the treating physician will have limited visibility to patient’s medical history to render best-informed decisions.
-Even worse, the cardiologist may be treating the patient from an outdated data/imaging; this creates a stack of concerns for patient care.
+All gaps in the patient’s health record need to be addressed, and patient information has to be accurate and up-to-date.
+If a patient’s health information is stored in various repositories within a single organization, and among several non-affiliated healthcare providers, the treating physician will have limited visibility to the patient’s medical history to render best-informed decisions.
+Even worse, the cardiologist may be treating the patient from an outdated data/imaging report; this creates a stack of concerns for patient care.

 Image/Cardiology Asset Accessibility

-As a cardiologist, you never seem to treat a patient from a single diagnostic test.
+Cardiologists never seem to treat a patient from a single diagnostic test.
 Before a patient is treated for angioplasty, they may undergo several noninvasive diagnostic procedures such as a chest X-ray, computed tomography angiogram (CTA), ECG, echocardiogram and several others.
-Access to this stack of data/imaging could be taunting task, if all this is stored in desperate systems — this is assuming that the patient has been treated in one facility.
-If a patient has prior studies completed at a different office, it is critical that these studies are made available for comparison and will need to be imported into the system for complete patient record.
+Access to this stack of data/imaging could be daunting task, if all this is stored in disparate systems — this is assuming that the patient has been treated in one facility.
+If a patient has prior studies completed at a different office, it is critical that these studies are made available for comparison and are imported into the system for a complete patient record.
 Implementation of a well-evaluated enterprise CVIS allows cardiologists and clinical staff to be significantly more efficient in the preparation and post-procedural phases of patient care.